Tip: Setting up animations and effects in Studio.Design

 Stacking order: -3

-Next, set the conditional style.
+Next, set up the conditional style.

 Stacking order: 5